What is an antegrade pyelogram?

 Why might I need an antegrade pyelogram?

-healthcare provider enough information to make a diagnosis.
-You may have had a retrograde
+provider enough information to make a diagnosis.
+You may have had a retrograde pyelogram,

-pyelogram, a similar test that looks at the kidneys and ureters.
-Or you may have had
+a similar test that looks at the kidneys and ureters.
+Or you may have had an intravenous

-an intravenous pyelogram.
-In that test, the contrast dye was injected into a vein
+pyelogram.
+In that test, the contrast dye was injected into a vein instead of into

 The antegrade pyelogram can find a blockage in the urinary tract caused by: